 The deceased would have to deny various wrongdoings such as theft, murder or causing others great distress.
 These are known as the ‘Negative Confessions’ and were sometimes written on tomb walls.

 Next, they’d need to pass a test known as the Weighing of the Heart, a ritual presided over by Anubis.
 The heart was weighed against a feather of Maat, the goddess of truth and cosmic harmony.

 Those whose hearts were filled with guilt, regrets and other negative attachments would fail the test.
 And their souls would be devoured by the serpent Ammut, never to be reborn again.

 APOPIS: The main adversary of the Duat, Apopis represents Osiris’s rival Set.
 The giant serpent would have to be dismembered before the ba of the deceased could continue its journey.

 However, Apopis could never be permanently vanquished, and he would be regenerated after each defeat.

 SHABTIS: Shabtis were small figurines commonly placed in tombs.
 Their purpose was to aid the tomb owner with work in the Aaru, or Field of Reeds.

 They were inscribed with Chapter 6 of the Book of the Dead, a particular spell that allowed the owner to call upon their shabtis for help.

-It’s not totally clear if the Egyptians perceived Aaru as some place permanent.
-Perhaps it was a temporary astral realm where imperfect souls would go to work out their remaining karma (if we’re to use Hindu terminology).
+It’s not entirely clear if the Egyptians perceived Aaru as somewhere permanent.
+Perhaps it was a temporary astral realm where imperfect souls would go to work out their remaining karma (if we’re to borrow Hindu terminology).

 It’s also unclear if the pharaohs were believed to end up in Aaru as well.
 But judging from the language used in the royal funerary texts (more below), it would seem that Egyptian royalty had an even loftier goal after death – eternal union with the divine in the realm of the gods.